-Competing in groups against one another, my grade took part in the Youth Philanthropy

-Initiative, also known as YPI.
-In YPI students worked in teams to understand more about local social issues, and then choose one charity to research, connect with and make a presentation about, for three main purposes: to advocate for the important social issues to address; to learn about their goals, challenges and hopes so we can show others the impact that they have in the community.
+Competing in groups against one another, my grade took part in the Youth Philanthropy Initiative, also known as YPI.
+In YPI students worked in teams to understand more about local social issues, and then choose one charity to research, connect with and make a presentation about, for three main purposes: To advocate for the important social issues to address; to learn about their goals, challenges and hopes so we can show others the impact that they have in the community.
 While watching group presentations, I learned about the YWCA of Calgary, this charity's mission statement is "to intervene, empower, and lead when and where women need us most."
 I chose to speak about this charity here because I believe that this charity stands for what Nellie Mcclung had fought for.
-Once the pandemic has ended, I plan to start volunteering more at this charity and many other charities like it.
-With more independence, I'll be doing more volunteering in my community to do my part in bettering the world.
+Once the pandemic has ended, I plan to start volunteering more at this charity and many other charities like it, I will be doing more work in the community without the help of my youth group like before.

 Nellie McClung did it all from being a mother of five, to a leader in the female suffrage movement and an author.
-In conclusion, Nellie McClung's efforts to make women and men seen as equal have helped us get this far.
-With all that is happening in the world today, we need to keep from making the same mistakes made in the past and instead learn from the mistakes "Learn from yesterday, live for today, hope for tomorrow.
+In conclusion Nellie McClung's efforts to make women and men seen as equal have helped us get this far, with all that is happening in the world today, we need to keep from making the same mistakes made in the past and instead learn from the mistakes "Learn from yesterday, live for today, hope for tomorrow.
 The important thing is not to stop questioning."-Albert Einstein.
 I strive to be like Nellie McClung and find my voice to fight social injustice so that maybe one day others won't have to.